Huntersxsx/RaNet/README.md

-# RaNet: Relation-aware Network for Moment Localization via Language
+# RaNet: Relation-aware Video Reading Comprehension for Temporal Language Grounding

 ## Introduction

 This is an implementation repository for our work in EMNLP 2021.
-RaNet: Relation-aware Network for Moment Localization via Language.
+**Relation-aware Video Reading Comprehension for Temporal Language Grounding**.

 ![](https://github.com/Huntersxsx/RaNet/blob/master/img/framework.png)